Upgrading

 npx @gamaze/hicortex init

-Your memories, config, daemon settings, and nightly schedule are preserved.
-Database schema migrations are applied automatically.
-The command runs quickly — it re-runs LLM detection and the daemon install, which takes under a minute.
+Your memories, lessons, links, capture cursors, domain list, auth token, and daemon settings are preserved.
+Database schema migrations run automatically on startup.
+The command re-runs LLM detection and the daemon install and takes under a minute.

 openclaw plugins install @gamaze/hicortex